phelanthropus/SyriaTel-Customer-Churn/README.md

 #### Logistic Regression

-- Achieved an accuracy of 85.3%, precision of 52.94%, recall of 17.82%, F1-score of 26.67%, and AUC of 0.575.
+- Had an accuracy of 85.46%, F1-score of 26.67%, and AUC of 0.83.
-- The confusion matrix revealed 18 true positives, 551 true negatives, 15 false positives, and 83 false negatives.
 #### Random Forest
-- Attained an accuracy of 92.9%, F1-score of 77%, and AUC of 0.77.
+- Attained an accuracy of 94.75%, F1-score of 80%, and AUC of 0.94.
-- The confusion matrix exhibited 55 true positives, 564 true negatives, 2 false positives, and 46 false negatives.
+- Hyperparameter tuning was executed leveraging GridSearchCV to optimize the Random Forest model.
 #### Decision Trees:

-- The model yielded an accuracy of 92.2%, slightly trailing behind the performance of the Random Forest model.
+- The model yielded an accuracy of 93.1%, and AUC of 0.85.
-Hyperparameter tuning was executed leveraging GridSearchCV to optimize the Random Forest model.

 #### Models Evaluation

 ROC curves compared the performance of Decision Trees, Logistic Regression and Random Forest models, with Random Forest having a higher AUC.